towbi/towbi.github.io/_posts/2018-07-20-name-based-uuid-using-sha-256.md

 import java.util.UUID;

 /**
- * Class to create type 5 UUIDs.
+ * Class to create name-based UUIDs using SHA-256 as hashing function.
- * <p>Disclaimer: RFC 4122 requires the use of MD5 oder SHA-1 to generate type 5 UUIDs, prefering SHA-1 when possible.
- * Since the standard has not been updated since more than a decade, more robust hash functions are not included in the
- * standard.
-SHA-256 for example has a better resistance against preimage and collision attacks than SHA-1 and should
- * retain these properties even after truncation.
-For that reason this class uses SHA-256 to create the message digest
- * needed when creating the type 5 UUID.</p>
  * <p>A lot of code in here is taken from {@link UUID}.</p>
  */
-public class UUIDType5Sha256 {
+public class UUIDSha256 {

     /**
-     * Static factory to retrieve a type 5 {@link UUID} based on
+     * Static factory to retrieve a name-based (hashing) {@link UUID} based on
      * the specified namespace and name.
      * <p>This method corresponds to {@link UUID#nameUUIDFromBytes(byte[])}</p>
      *
-     * @param namespace A namespace for the type 5 UUID
+     * @param namespace namespace for the UUID
-     * @param name A byte array for the type 5 UUID
+     * @param name byte array
      * @return A {@link UUID} generated from the specified namespace and name */ public static UUID nameUUIDFromNamespaceAndBytes(UUID namespace, byte[] name) {